cotejer/cotejer.github.io/_posts/2016-01-18-influence-and-leaders.md

 The answer is that a leader _chooses_ to use that influence to step up and take charge.

 A leader knows what kind of influence he or she has, and uses it to change things.
 The trick isn&#8217;t to try and grow your influence _before_ taking charge.
 Instead, it&#8217;s almost the reverse.
 By taking the lead and offering a plan of attack, the person comes across as someone who knows how to lead.
-From there, influence spreads throughout the group. <span class="post-teaser-more">&nbsp;<br /><a href="http://blog-cjeremy.rhcloud.com/2016/01/18/influence-and-leaders/" title="Permanent Link: Influence and Leaders" rel="bookmark">Read more...</br></span></p>
+From there, influence spreads throughout the group.

+The key is to begin by acting. _Do_ good work, and the influence follows.
+Write as if your words are being read.
+Make projects as if you have customers.
+Get the work out there, and the increase in influence will come.

+Influence isn&#8217;t a characteristic of a leader.
+It&#8217;s a byproduct of _acting_.